maruf7705/AI-AGENT-Meat-shop-Email-automation/README.md

-# 🛒 No-Code AI Email Agent for Shop Deliveries
+# 🛒 AI Email Agent for Shop Deliveries

 This is a no-code AI agent designed to automatically send delivery emails for shop orders.
 Originally built for a meat shop, this agent can be **fully customized** for any type of store—groceries, bakeries, electronics, and more!